family

 What is Porridge for Parkinson's?

 Porridge for Parkinson's is the world's simplest fundraiser.
-We started the idea in our home with our friends and relatives in November 2001, and this past November 26, 2006 held our 6th annual PfP at our home in Vancouver.
+We started the idea in our home with our friends and relatives in November 2001, and we just had the 13th annual PfP at our home in Vancouver.

 We're delighted that the bowl movement has gone international, although we have learned the hard way that many Americans aren't completely sure what porridge is..."something from nursery rhymes" we've been told.
 "Oatmeal for Parkinson's" simply doesn't scan.
 We'll have to convert the masses, one bowl at a time.